Logical Relations for Session-Typed Concurrency: Recursive session logical relation ( )

-\subsubsection{Non-termination and nondeterminism}
+\subsubsection{Non-termination and nondeterminism.}

 It is now time to take a closer look at the definition of the term interpretation of our logical relation.
 Its definition is challenged by the possibility of divergence and nondeterminism of scheduling.
 For the former, a progress-sensitive statement of equivalence demands that the relation relates a divergent program only with another diverging one.
-For the latter, the term interpretation has to account for the possibility that two configurations may not \emph{simultaneously} be ready to send or receive along a channel in the interface of the logical relation.
-To address these challenges, the term interpretation is phrased as follows (we are repeating clause (11) in \Cref{fig:rslr}): \begin{small}
+For the latter, the term interpretation has to account for the possibility that two configurations may not \emph{simultaneously} be ready to send or receive along a free channel in \mit{$\Delta \Vdash K$}.
+To address these challenges, the term interpretation is phrased as follows (we are repeating clause (11) in \Cref{fig:rslr}):

-\end{small} The term interpretation makes use of the transition \mit{${\mc{D}_1}\mapsto^{{*}_{\Upsilon_1; \Theta_1}}{\mc{D}'_1}$}, which amounts to iterated application of the rewriting rules defined in \Cref{fig:dynamics}.
+The term interpretation uses the transition \mit{${\mc{D}_1}\mapsto^{{*}_{\Upsilon_1; \Theta_1}}{\mc{D}'_1}$}, amounting to the iterated application of the rewriting rules defined in \Cref{fig:dynamics}.
 The star expresses that zero to multiple steps can be taken.
-The superscript \mit{$\Upsilon_1$} denotes the set of channels occurring in the interface \mit{$\llbracket \Delta \Vdash K \rrbracket$} for which there exist messages in \mit{$\mc{D}'_1$} to be sent along these channels.
-The superscript \mit{$\Theta_1$} denotes set of channels occurring in the interface \mit{$\llbracket \Delta \Vdash K \rrbracket$} for which there exist processes in \mit{$\mc{D}'_1$} waiting to receive along these channels.
+The superscript \mit{$\Upsilon_1$} denotes the set of channels in \mit{$\Delta \Vdash K$} for which there exist messages in \mit{$\mc{D}'_1$} to be sent along these channels.
+The superscript \mit{$\Theta_1$} denotes set of channels in \mit{$\Delta \Vdash K$} for which there exist processes in \mit{$\mc{D}'_1$} waiting to receive along these channels.

-To ensure progress-sensitivity, the term interpretation asserts, that, whenever \mit{$\mc{D}_1$} can step, so can \mit{$\mc{D}_2$}, and that the messages ready to be sent to the outside world in \mit{$\mc{D}'_2$} are at least the ones found in \mit{$\mc{D}'_1$}.
-Due to the dynamics being asynchronous, the set of processes blocked along a free channel in \mit{$\mc{D}'_1$} and \mit{$\mc{D}'_2$} are not required to correspond, since a receipt is not an observable event.
+To ensure progress-sensitivity, the term interpretation asserts, that, whenever \mit{$\mc{D}_1$} can step, so can \mit{$\mc{D}_2$}.
+This correspondence is expressed by the condition \mit{$\Upsilon_1 \subseteq \Upsilon_2$}, ensuring that the messages ready to be sent to the outside world in \mit{$\mc{D}'_2$} are at least the ones ready to be sent in \mit{$\mc{D}'_1$}.
+An analogous condition for incoming messages is omitted due to asynchrony of the dynamics where the receipt of a message is not observable.
 The existentially quantified \mit{$\mc{D}'_2$} is justified by nondeterminism of scheduling, allowing the term interpretation to choose an appropriate way of stepping \mit{$\mc{D}_2$} to catch up with \mit{$\mc{D}'_1$}.